lucadevitis/scaleitlimited.github.io/it-automation.md

 : There is an abundance of technology that can help you achieve your objectives, and we encourage you to have a look around and make your own judgement.
-However, tools are subject to a high pace of change and evolution, they often are trend driven, or just volatile.
-A solid understanding of the best principles of IT design and operation will take you much further than any tool; they will give you a more stable base for the decision you're going to take, and help you stay away from vendor's lock-in.
+However, tools are subject to a high pace of change and evolution, they are often trend driven, or just volatile.
+A solid understanding of the best principles of IT design and operation will take you much further than any tool; they will give you a more stable base for the decision you're going to take, and help you stay away from *vendor lock-in*.

 Start your continuous improvement journey
 : Make an honest assessment of the amount of time, energy and resources spent